Dendrocalamus strictus

-Dendrocalamus strictus is a bamboo species belonging to the Dendrocalamus genus.
+Dendrocalamus strictus is a tropical bamboo species belonging to the Dendrocalamus genus.
 The culms (stems) are often solid.
 Common names include male bamboo, solid bamboo, and Calcutta bamboo.

 Habit

 It is a tall, dull long green-colored bamboo species that grows in thickets consisting of many heavily branched, closely growing culms.
 It reaches a height of 6–18 m.

 Appearance

 Culms are green and covered with white blooms, which become dull green when mature and turn brown on drying.
 Young shoots are brown in color and covered with white blooms.
 Culms are straight.
 Branching occurs from the base to mid-culm.
 Aerial roots reach up to a few nodes above the ground.
 Internode length is 20–30 cm, and diameter is 2.5–12 cm.
 Culm walls are very thick.
 Nodes are not prominent.

 Culm sheaths are green in young, and turn brown when mature, and are cylindrical.
 The sheath proper is 18–22 cm in length and 10–17 cm wide.
 Blade length is 3.5–6.5 cm.
 Auricles are absent.
 The upper surfaces of the sheath may or may not be covered with brown hairs.
 The lower surfaces of the sheath are not hairy.
 Sheaths fall early.